buettner/private-prefetch-proxy/README.md

 To protect against attackers using the proxy to abuse websites, the prefetch proxy must block traffic that does not fit the pattern of legitimate link prefetching e.g., based on the number of requests, session duration, etc.

-We’re also considering potential schemes for authentication, as well as mechanisms by which website operators can opt-out of proxied prefetching (e.g., rejecting requests with the “Purpose: prefetch” header and potentially a blanket opt-out expressed in the DNS record).
+We’re also considering schemes for authentication, and website operators can always opt-out of proxied prefetching (e.g., by rejecting requests with the “Purpose: prefetch” header or adding a [traffic-advice](https://github.com/buettner/private-prefetch-proxy/blob/main/traffic-advice.md) file).
 In addition, private prefetch proxies should allow for reverse DNS lookups of their IP addresses and publish an escalation path for help addressing potential abuse concerns.

 ## Geolocation
 **Concern:** "How will this work with geography-based use cases (e.g. Geo-filtering / Geo-access)?"

-The destination server will see the IP of the proxy egress IP, not the user's IP; this will interfere with IP-based geolocation.
+The destination server will see the IP of the proxy egress IP, not the user's IP; this may interfere with IP-based geolocation.
 Servers that rely on geolocation to determine what content to serve have the following options:
 * Determine the location of the user at navigation time, e.g., by triggering a request via JS.
 * Reject requests with the "Purpose: prefetch" header for resources that are georestricted.

 More speculative ideas worth exploring are:
 * Requiring proxies to only egress traffic from IPs in the same country/region as the user.
 The challenge here is having agreement on the granularity of "region", as proxies likely can't egress in every country.
-* APIs/mechanism by which the proxy can tell the destination what general region the user is in.
+* APIs/mechanism by which the proxy can tell the destination what general region the user is in (e.g., [Geohash HTTP Client Hints](https://tfpauly.github.io/privacy-proxy/draft-geohash-hint.html)).
 Similar to the above, there would need to be agreement about the required granularity.

 ## Traffic analysis
 **Question**: "Even though prefetches are end-to-end encrypted between the browser and the destination, can't the proxy perform traffic analysis attacks?"